A New Model for Lawns

 Beauty has been valued by humans for millennia, as it represents life.
 Ugliness is associated with death and decay.
 Nature is stunning.
 It’s sensible to propose that, unless someone wants an structure like an underground swimming pool in their backyard, that the plants on a yard should reflect the ecosystem that said yard resides in.

 For instance, if a neighborhood is in a grassland, then there should be grass on yards.
 Because it rains in grasslands enough for grass to grow naturally, sprinklers aren’t needed to maintain the grass.
 Residents would save money.
 If a neighbor is located in a forested area, then a handful of small trees per house wouldn’t hurt.
-If you’ve ever lived in a suburb, then you’re likely well aware that large yards trees have the potential to be problematic.
+If you’ve ever lived in a suburb, then you’re likely well aware that large yard trees have the potential to be problematic.
 What if a tree falls and destroys a fence?
 Or, alternatively, how would you like a root to damage your sewage pipes?

 Should neighborhoods be constructed as mentioned above, then millions of gallons of water could be saved per year.
 Politicians and environmentalists occasionally bring up the fact that we need to preserve water.
 Do away with sprinklers – that would save an enormous amount of water and money.
 Incentivize real estate developers to build houses without sprinklers.